AbalobiSA/data-validation-2/README.md

 Runs with `heroku local:run npm start`.
 If no arguments are specified by default all the tests will be ran by pulling records from the last 24 hours ending at the time of start.
 If a test needs to be run between a specific start and end date this can be specified by using this format: `heroku local:run npm start "YYYY-MM-DD" "YYYY-MM-DD"` The first argument specifies the start date and the second the end date.
 Note that the dates must be in quotes and be in the 'YYYY-MM-DD' format and that the arguments are not seperated by any commas.

+##Schedule, Logging And E-mail Reports

+Currently the script is set using the Heroku scheduler which only starts up the script at certain time thus only using the dyno's when running this job.
+This job is fired daily at the time specified **(Note that time is UTC)**

+As heroku does not have very extensive logging capabilities a heroku add-on called **Papertrail** is used to record logs.
+On the free plan Papertrail keeps all logs written to console for 48 hours.
+After that all logs are compressed into an archive which stores all logs of the last 7 days.
+Thus no logs older than that date is view able.
+To see these logs: In heroku under our app's overview tab there is a table of all our added add-on's.
+If the Papertrail button is clicked it will redirect to the Papertrail dash board where all logs are visible.

+When the job is executed an e-mail report is send to designated e-mail addresses specified in the heroku config variables.

 ###Fisher Tests

 #### Test 1: Records Received